PhilipWissinger/My_Personal_Portfolio/README.md

 - Valuations of exotic options like down-and-in barrier option
 - Sensitivity analysis

-### Development of a large application of Region Östegötland
+### Development of a large web-application for Region Östegötland
 Main languages: TypeScript. \
-Together with 25 other students we have developed a web application that enables the staff at Region Östergötland's hospitals to easier plan, implement and track improvement works.
+Together with a team of 25 other students we have developed a web application that enables the staff at Region Östergötland's hospitals to easier plan, implement and track improvement works.

 ### Development of a webshop for selling & buying plants
 Main language: Python/HTML/js/css

 ### Space Invaders
-Language: Java
+Language: Java. \
 Made a game together with a friend connected to a Java course at LiU.